magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/alpon-x4.md

 ### Create the MQTT Test Script

 Create a file named `mqtt_test.py` in the same directory as the `Dockerfile`.
-This script configures the ALPON X4 to publish telemetry data to ThingsBoard via MQTT:
+This script configures the ALPON X4 to publish telemetry data to IoT Hub via MQTT:
 ```python
 import paho.mqtt.client as mqtt
 import json